MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-checkout-module.md

 ## Commerce Scale Unit interaction

-Most of the checkout information such as the shipping address and shipping method is stored in the cart and processed as part of the order.
-The only exception is the credit card information, which is processed directly by using the Adyen payment connector.
-The payment is authorized but isn't charged until the order is fullfilled.
+Most of the checkout information, such as the shipping address and shipping method, is stored in the cart and processed as part of the order.
+The only exception is the credit card information.
+This information is processed directly by using the Adyen payment connector.
+The payment is authorized, but it isn't charged until the order is fulfilled.

 ## Add a checkout module to a page and set the required properties